-Emily Mack and Brad Craig Triumph in Court of Appeals
+The defense team of Emily Mack and Brad Craig won a major victory on November 18 in the Tennessee Court of Appeals.

 The case of Hall v.
 ISA was a negligence action involving the annual ICE!
 Exhibit at Gaylord’s Opryland Hotel.